Learn how a Dual Credit card can help you earn more rewards points

 However, giving customers dual credit cards, such as an American Express card to go along with their Visa or MasterCard can also offer the kudos and privileges that comes along with this type of card.

-Each of Australia's Big Four banks (Westpac, ANZ, NAB and Commonwealth Bank) all offer dual AMEX credit cards, but these companion cards are designed to make accumulating Reward Points much easier and quicker.
+Most big banks in Australia (specifically Westpac, NAB and Commonwealth Bank) all offer dual AMEX credit cards, but these companion cards are designed to make accumulating Reward Points much easier and quicker.

 How Dual Credit Cards Work